 Interplanting and Agro forestry: CA is being used in some places to implement agroforestry and intercropping systems that improve sustainability and biodiversity.

-Customization for Smallholders: CA has been modified for smallholder farmers using locally accessible mulch materials and a hand-powered seed drill.
+Customization for Smallholders: CA has been modified for smallholder farmers using locally accessible mulch materials and a hand-powered seed drill adapted for no-till method.

-3. Global Spread and Adoption: Because conservation agriculture suggests solutions for issues like soil erosion, water scarcity, and climate change, its application has expanded globally.
+3. Global Spread and Adoption: Because Conservation Agriculture suggests solutions for issues like soil erosion, water scarcity, and climate change, its application has expanded globally.
 Several regions of the world, including Europe, Asia, Africa, and the North and South America, have used the system.
 Government policies, non-governmental groups, and international organizations have advanced CA through a variety of means, including research, capacity building, and financial incentives (Hagen (2004).

 The determinants of Conservation Agriculture adoption:

-A new farming technique called conservation agriculture (CA) aims to boost food production while conserving land, water, and other environmental resources (Miner et al., 2013).
+A new farming technique called CA aims to boost food production while conserving land, water, and other environmental resources (Miner et al., 2013).
 The adaptability of conservation agriculture is influenced by a number of factors: